 Every American benefits from the revenues ONRR collects; either directly through payments to Tribes and individual Indian mineral owners, or, indirectly through contributions to the Historic Preservation Fund, the Land and Water Conservation Fund, and the Reclamation Fund, and disbursements to States and the U.S. Treasury.

 ONRR fulfills the Department of the Interior’s Indian trust responsibility by providing revenue management services for mineral leases on American Indian lands and advocating for the interests of Indian Tribes and individual Indian mineral owners.
-100% of the revenues ONRR collects for mineral leases on Indian lands are transferred to the Office of the Special Trustee for American Indians (OST) for distribution to the appropriate Tribe or individual Indian mineral owner.
+100% of the revenues ONRR collects for mineral leases on Indian lands are transferred to the Bureau of Trust Funds Administration (BTFA) for distribution to the appropriate Tribe or individual Indian mineral owner.

 ONRR is headquartered in Washington, DC and operationally based at the Denver Federal Center in Lakewood, Colorado.
 ONRR has field offices near energy development areas in New Mexico, Oklahoma, and Texas.
 (ONRR Office Locations)